Non-toxic plants

 Is Flame of the Woods or Maui Sunset Toxic For Cats

-No, the flame of the woods is not toxic for cats.
-The flame of the woods was listed by the American Society for the Prevention of Cruelty to Animals (ASPCA) in the non-toxic plants list.
+No, “Flame of the Woods” (also known as “Maui Sunset”) is not toxic for cats.
+This conclusion is based on comprehensive research and is supported by high-authority websites such as the ASPCA and PetMD.
+Specifically, the American Society for the Prevention of Cruelty to Animals (ASPCA) lists “Flame of the Woods” in the non-toxic plants category.

-This flowering plant is not known to contain any life-threatening substances that can endanger our feline companions.
-Thus, it is ideal to grow in your gardens even if you have little kitties at home.
+This flowering plant does not contain any life-threatening substances that can endanger our feline companions, making it a safe addition to gardens where cats may roam.

 Can Cats Eat Flame of the Woods or Maui Sunset?